Daman-Games-Register/.github/profile/README.md

 7) Allow at least 5 minutes for the funds to be credited to your game wallet.

 8) If the amount fails to reflect in your game wallet, you may proceed with the necessary actions, such as reaching out to customer support.

+## Frequently Asked Questions about Daman Club

+### Q.1 How to get official Daman app ?
+You can download app from official website - damanclubb.in

+### Q.2 How to earn Money in daman games ?
+User can earn money by playing games, monthly rewards, referral commission and VIP Gold event

+### Q.3 What is the invite code of Daman games ?
+Use v4NFF2173452 as your referral code and get deposit bonus.

+### Q.4 How to get official predictions ?
+Join Telegram group to get live 24 hours prediction

+### Q.5 How to withdraw money in daman games ?
+You can use Bank account, AR wallet, USDT to get your winnings withdraw.

+### Q.6 How can i get daman gift codes ?
+Daman app provides free money in form of gift codes daily on telegram group.

+### Q.7 Is Daman game legal in India ?
+Yes daman is legal authentic and genuine source of earning money.

+### Q.8 How much money I can withdraw in Daman Games ?
+You can withdraw maximum of 2 lakh at once and 3 times in 24 hours.

+## Daman Club Game keyword gloassary

+Daman Club
+Daman Games login
+Daman club games
+Daman Games register
+Daman game download
+Daman games referral code
+Daman telegram
+Daman games vip gold event
+Daman club withdraw problems